LeBombusP/LeBombusPwebsite/README.md

 2. Run `npm install`
 3. Run `npm run dev`
 4. Go to `127.0.0.1:5173`
+Or just go to [lebombusp.com](https://lebombusp.com)

 ### Current branch is far from production ready
-But i will deploy it soon anyway.
+But it's deployed anyway.